nijaskhan/Todo-App/README.md

-# Todo Web Application with reactJS
+# Todo Web Application with react.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).